 Welcome!

 My name is Eva-Maria Ahrer but most people just call me Evie!
-My pronouns are she/her and I am a Postdoctoral Researcher at the Atmospheric Physics of Exoplanets (APEx) department, Max Planck Institute for Astronomy (MPIA) in Heidelberg, Germany.
-Prior to that I did my PhD at the University of Warwick under supervision of Prof Peter Wheatley.
+My pronouns are she/her and I am a Minerva Junior Research Group Leader at the Atmospheric Physics of Exoplanets (APEx) department, Max Planck Institute for Astronomy (MPIA) in Heidelberg, Germany.
+Prior to that I held a postdoctoral position at MPIA and completed my PhD at the University of Warwick under the supervision of Prof Peter Wheatley.

 Research Interests